 “You have to push!”
 Thadd demanded.

-o’clock when Thadd delivered the second Drako baby of the
+o’clock when Thadd delivered the second Drako baby of the night,

-Milly,

 place both hands on her shoulders, turn her around and pull her

 “Lucas?”
 Seth asked.